auth0/docs/STYLEGUIDE.md

 ## Punctuation

 * Use colons to introduce code or examples: "Install the dependencies using yarn: `code_snippet`"
 * Use hyphens between adjectives and the verbs they modify.
-Don't use a hyphen if the adjective ends with "ly".
+Don't use a hyphen if the adjective ends with "ly."

 | **Incorrect** | **Correct** |
 | --- | --- |